-Chapter 8 Reduction of Verification Time by Clustering Transitions
+6. Reduction of Verification Time by Clustering Transitions

-OUR APPROACH TO VERIFICATION allows reasoning formally about real-time embedded systems represented in PRES+.
-We have proposed in Chapter 6 a systematic procedure to translate PRES+ into timed automata in order to make use of existing model checking tools.
-Such a procedure can be improved by exploiting the structure of the net and, in particular, by extracting the sequential behavior of the system.
+Our approach to verification allows reasoning formally about real-time embedded systems represented in PRES+.
+We have proposed in Section 4 a systematic procedure to translate PRES+ into timed automata in order to make use of existing model checking tools.
+Such a procedure can be improved by exploiting the structure of the net and, in particular, extracting the sequential behavior of the system.

-In this chapter we present a clustering algorithm that extracts the sequential behavior of the Petri net.
+In this section we present a clustering algorithm that extracts the sequential behavior of the Petri net.
 Then we propose a translation procedure where we obtain one automaton for each cluster (sequential part of the net).
-In this manner we improve significantly the procedure to translate PRES+ models into timed automata presented in Chapter 6 and consequently the efficiency of the verification process.
+In this manner we improve significantly the procedure to translate PRES+ models into timed automata presented in Section 4 and consequently the efficiency of the verification process.
 The example of the GMDF α is revisited in this chapter in order to illustrate the reduction in verification time when the structure of the net is considered.

-8.1 Clustering
+6.1 Clustering

-The approach proposed in Chapter 6 translates PRES+ models into a collection of timed automata which operate and coordinate with each other through shared variables and synchronization labels.
+The approach proposed in Section 4 translates PRES+ models into a collection of timed automata which operate and coordinate with each other through shared variables and synchronization labels.
 One automaton with one clock variable is obtained for each transition.
 The main problem of such an approach is that the complexity of model checking of timed automata is exponential in the number of clocks.

-In order to reduce the number of automata/clocks resulted from the translation of PRES+ models into timed automata, we propose an algorithm that extracts the sequential behavior of the Petri net by clustering transitions.
+In order to reduce the number of automata/clocks resulting from the translation of PRES+ models into timed automata, we propose an algorithm that extracts the sequential behavior of the Petri net by clustering transitions.
 Intuitively, each cluster consists of a sequence of transitions where the firing of one of them enables the next one.
-The input of the algorithm is a safe Petri net and its output is a set of clusters, each representing a sequential part of the net.
-Then we obtain the timed automata, with one automaton and one clock per cluster (instead of one automaton and one clock per transition).
+The output of the algorithm is a set of clusters, each representing a sequential part of the net.
+Then we obtain the timed automata, with one automaton and one clock per cluster (instead of one automaton and one clock per transition of the PRES+ model).

-Definition 8.1.
+Definition 6.1.
 A cluster is an ordered tuple of distinct transitions denoted $C=(t_1, ..., t_n)$, such that t{i+1} becomes enabled iff t_i fires, for $1 \le i < n$.
 We say that t_1 and t_n are, respectively, the head and the tail of C.

-In Figure 8.1, a possible cluster is $C=(t_1, t_3, t_5)$ with head t_1 and tail t_5 .
+In Figure 17, a possible cluster is $C=(t_1, t_3, t_5)$ with head t_1 and tail t_5 .

-Definition 8.2.
+Definition 6.2.
 The cluster set S_C of a cluster $C=(t_1, ..., t_n)$ is the set of transitions that are components of C, that is $S_C=\{t_1, ..., t_n\}$.